fython-tools/PinSettings/README.md

 This application supports only Android 5.0+ devices.
 (Ready for Android O)

- OEM may change the behaviors of launching behaviors.
+ OEM may change the behaviors of launching settings.
 We may NOT support any third-party settings.

 ## Releases